wtchen/datatools-ui/docs/user/gtfs-plus-editor.md

 ## Exporting GTFS+ to a New Version

-Once the GTFS+ data for a given Feed Version is to a point where it is complete and ready for external use, it may be exported as a new Feed Version in the main Data Manager using the "Export as New Version" button within the GTFS+ summary panel (note that this button does not appear until the GTFS+ for a given Feed Version has been edited and saved at least once).
+Once the GTFS+ data for a given Feed Version is to a point where it is complete and ready for external use, it may be exported as a new Feed Version in the main Data Manager using the "Publish as New Version" button within the GTFS+ summary panel (note that this button does not appear until the GTFS+ for a given Feed Version has been edited and saved at least once).
 In addition to the updated GTFS+ data, any standard GTFS data from the original Feed Version will be retained and included in the newly created version.